-Making a perfume from essential oils is much easier than you think and your body will thank you for it by not bombarding it with all the chemicals and toxins added to the commercial perfumes filled with nasty ingredients.
-If you're not convinced why you should ditch the commercial fragrances for good, check out this blog to find out why commercial perfumes are dangerours for your body, your hormones, and your overall health.
+Wearing a home-made roll-on perfume from essential oils is a practical way to benefits from essential oils on a daily basis.
+Making your perfume perfume is much easier than you think and your body will thank you for it by not bombarding it with all the chemicals and toxins added to the commercial deodorants and perfumes filled with nasty ingredients.
+To convince yourself why you should ditch the commercial fragrances for good, check out this blog to find out why commercial perfumes are dangerous for mind and body, your hormones, and your overall health.

 The 2-minute formula to create a simple perfume

-All you need to create your own one-of-a-kind perfume is to mix a few drops of your favorite essential oil with 1-2 teaspoons of carrier oil such as coconut, almond, or jojoba oil, shake the blend well, and store it into a small rollerball for easy application, and voila!
+All you need to create your own unique, signature perfume is to mix a few drops of your favorite essential oils with 1-2 teaspoons of carrier oil such as coconut, almond, or jojoba oil, shake the blend well, and store it into a small rollerball for easy application, and voila!
 Enjoy your own new perfume.

 This recipe could be used for any roll-on recipe you need to apply on your skin, such as a roll-on blend for sore muscles, for headaches, for allergies, for repelling mosquitos, etc. etc. Just add a few drops of the oil(s) you need for your specific need and mix it in a roll on bottle with your favorite carrier oil.
 Shake the mix well and apply to the affected area- is that simple!